nakamasato/ml-training/ray/README.md

     ray up -y 03-cluster/aws-config.docker.yaml
     ```

-    ⚠ `03-cluster/aws-minimal.yaml` dosn't work as no default AMI is available for the region `ap-northeast-1`.
+    ⚠ `03-cluster/aws-minimal.yaml` doesn't work as no default AMI is available for the region `ap-northeast-1`.

     <details>